SAICHAITANYAK2003/api-data/public/gitCommands.md

 used this command:

-(make sure to use this command you should come to Users/saichaitanya) -
+(make sure to use this command you need to be at Users/saichaitanya) -

 `cat .gitconfig`

 ## Git Branches :

-Default you will get into th master branch:
+Default you will get into the master branch:

 `git branch`

-And more thing lets say if you of team member is working on the navbar or anything if he want pushed the code to with another branch then we use
+And one more thing lets say if your team member is working on the navbar or anything if he want pushed the code to with another branch then we use

 `git branch nav-bar`